 Consider the stochastic thin-film equation with quadratic mobility

-where $T, L > 0$ and $\TTT_L$ denotes the torus of the interval $[0,L]$.
+where $T, L \in (0,\infty)$ and $\TTT_L$ denotes the torus of the interval $[0,L]$.
 We will always assume periodic boundary conditions

 without further mentioning it.
 Moreover, suppose that periodic nonnegative initial data $u_0 \colon \TTT_L \to [0,\infty)$ are given, satisfying certain regularity properties that we will specify below.
-Equation~\eqref{stfe} describes the evolution of the height $u$ of a two-dimensional viscous thin-film as a function of time $t$ and lateral position $x$ influenced by thermal noise $W$ and assuming Navier slip at the substrate.
+Equation~\eqref{stfe} describes the evolution of the height $u$ of a two-dimensional viscous thin film as a function of time $t$ and lateral position $x$ influenced by thermal noise $W$ and assuming Navier slip at the substrate.
 The noise $W$ is assumed to be colored Gaussian and the symbol $u \circ \d W$ denotes Stratonovich noise.
-Equation \eqref{stfe} serves as an approximate model to the full stochastic thin-film equation
+Equation \eqref{stfe} can be regarded as an approximate model to the full stochastic thin-film equation

 where the constant $\ell_\mathrm{s} > 0$ denotes the slip length.
 Hence, \eqref{stfe} is an approximation of \eqref{stfe_full} for film heights $u$ that are much smaller than the slip length $\ell_\mathrm{s}$.